Skellet0r/customer-churn/notebooks/README.md

 # Jupyter Notebooks

 All jupyter notebooks used for this project are contained in this directory.
-The format for each file is <#>-<gh-author>-<description>.

 Notebooks: